richelbilderbeek/bbbq_article/revision/README.md

 for the reviewer!
 This time we double-check our Frontiers upload, instead of assuming everything 'just works' [1].

-The scrambled TIFFs are ...
-[2]
+The scrambled TIFFs are double-checked as well [2]

 The red lines were indeed not described, as the legend was written for a black-and-white version of the tables.
 We have ensured these match now [3].

- * [ ] Richel: Check TIFFs again, https://github.com/richelbilderbeek/bbbq_article/issues/231
- * [ ] Richel: Check if figures are in color or black-and-white, https://github.com/richelbilderbeek/bbbq_article/issues/232

  * [1] https://github.com/richelbilderbeek/bbbq_article/issues/236
  * [2] https://github.com/richelbilderbeek/bbbq_article/issues/231